dasch-swiss/dsp-tools/docs/developers/code-quality-tools/python-docstring-formatting.md

 ### [pydocstyle](https://pypi.org/project/pydocstyle/)

 Static analysis tool for checking compliance with Python docstring conventions.
-Pydocstyle supports most of [PEP 257](http://www.python.org/dev/peps/pep-0257/) out of the box, but it should not be considered a reference implementation.
+Pydocstyle supports most [PEP 257](http://www.python.org/dev/peps/pep-0257/) conventions out of the box, but it should not be considered a reference implementation.
 Pydocstyle seems to be the most popular docstring checker.
 It supports the styles "pep257", "numpy", and "google".